 - Basic POS: Free

-- Square for Retail Plus: $60 per month, per location—adds vendor management, inventory counting, purchase orders, cross-location returns, vendor sales, and cost of goods
+- Square for Retail Plus: $89 per month, per location—adds vendor management and purchase orders, inventory counting, cross-location returns, and advanced reporting tools such as cost-of-goods reports

 - Flat-rate transaction fee: 2.6% + 10 cents per transaction (2.5% + 10 cents with Retail Plus)